 My name is Luc and I run Ticker Nerd with my close friend and business partner Sam!
 Ticker Nerd is a monthly subscription service for investors that surfaces and analyzes trending stocks before the hype train arrives.
 All packaged neatly into our weekly report.
 We’re currently at $4.5k MRR without spending a single dollar on advertising.

 10. No CS Degree ($13.2K/year)

-Pete Codes (from Edinburgh, UK) started No CS Degree over 3 years ago.
+Pete Codes (from Edinburgh, UK) started No CS Degree about 4 years ago.